How to Start Homeschooling

 For more information on what to teach at every grade level, see this page.

-Check out our Gumroad profile for a ton of free printables, unit studies and more!
+Check out our Homeschool Resource Shop for a ton of free printables, unit studies and more!

 Most homeschoolers will readily tell you how happy they are with educating their children at home.
 This doesn’t, however, mean that homeschooling is without challenges.
 At times, you will feel confused about how to proceed, stumped for ideas, burned out by the responsibility, and just plain frustrated with your kids.
 Finding other homeschoolers with whom to commiserate and trade ideas can help.
 You might even trade kids–for play dates or group activities–from time to time.
 This allows you to get a breather and gives your kids some social time.